Itay2805/TomatOS/README.md

 TomatOS is a 64bit operating systems (currently just the kernel part of the os but still).

-The goal is to make TomatOS a quite modern hobby os in the sense that we are not going to support legacy hardware at all.
+The goal of this project is to waste my time.

 ## Features